kaplayjs/kaplay-site/src/content/guides/getting_started/creating_your_first_game.md

 See?
 We're calling `spawnTree()` recursively / endlessly, with a random interval between 0.5 - 1.5 seconds each time.

 Before adding a score counter, let's actually complete the game loop first, by sending player to a gameover scene when they hit a tree.
-We can achieve this with kaboom's `scene()` system
+We can achieve this with KAPLAY's `scene()` system

 ```js
 scene("game", () => {